-The employment rates noted in Table 7 are based on the last survey conducted in the summer of 2017 including all 287 BCIS alumni who graduated from the MBRSC since its launch in 2007 until May 2017.
-Excluded from Table 7 though are the 42 May 2017 graduates since many of them were unlikely to have found employment at the time the survey was conducted.
-As for the pool of BCIS graduates from May 2011 to May 2016, the overwhelming majority, 95.5%, were working full time, and only 2% were not working at the time of the survey.
+The employment rates noted in Table 7 are based on the last survey conducted in the summer of 2019 including all 377 BCIS alumni who graduated from the MBRSC since its launch in 2007 until May 2019.
+Excluded from Table 7 though are the 48 May 2019 graduates since many of them were unlikely to have found employment at the time the survey was conducted.
+The employment rates calculated below exclude as well the 58 undergraduate alumni that we were unable to contact.
+As for the remaining pool of 271 BCIS alumni from May 2011 to May 2018, the overwhelming majority, 94.5%, were working full time, and only 2.6% were not working at the time of the survey.